Mohammad-Faiz-Cloud-Engineer/Devtools-Terminator/BUILD.md

 # Build Guide

-This document explains how to prepare DevTools Terminator for distribution.
+How to prepare DevTools Terminator for distribution.

 ## Prerequisites